MintyMonster/Periphery/README.md

 # Peripheral
-A Tobii eye tracking based horror game.
+A Tobii eye tracking based horror game for a group based University assignment.
+University of Gloucestershire